 During the following year, studying under Kendall Taylor and Richard Latham in London, he became especially fascinated by English choral singing, which inspired him to write several pieces for a cappella choir.

-Rütti’s music blends the English choral tradition with other genres including jazz and the blues in rich colourful textures, and has been performed all over the world.
-Many of his works have been recorded on CD.
+Rütti's music blends the English choral tradition with other genres including jazz and blues in rich colourful textures, and has been performed all over the world.
+Many of his works have been recorded on CD (Guild, ASV, Herald, Naxos).

-Carl Rütti gives concerts and recitals as a pianist and organist, and is the organist of the local church in Oberägeri, Zug.
+Rütti gives concerts and recitals as a pianist and organist, and is the organist at the St. Peter and Paul's church in Oberägeri/Zug.